Port51/DX11Renderer/README.md

 ![Tiled light counts](DX11Renderer/Doc/Castle-Tiled-Lights.jpg)

-Normally, this is done in 1 compute shader with 3 subpasses.
+Normally, this is done in 1 compute shader with 3 stages.

 1. Find depth range of tile
 2. Find indices of lights within tile
 3. Calculate per-pixel lighting

-In my implementation, I skipped the first pass and instead obtained the min/max depth range from a Hi-Z buffer computed beforehand.
+In my implementation, I skipped the first stage and instead obtained the min/max depth range from a Hi-Z buffer computed beforehand.

 When calculating light intersections, I used both Frustum-Sphere and AABB-Sphere tests.
 By themselves, each method create false positives, which the other method accounts for.